 Ian Tregillis’ follow-up to his amazing genre-bending Milkweed Triptych is Something More Than Night (2013) — more evidence, if any were needed, that Tregillis is one of fantasy and science fiction’s most exciting new voices.
-It’s a remarkable mash-up of science, religion, noir, and humor, and while I didn’t find it as compulsively readable as the Milkweed books, I definitely came away impressed by its challenging and inventive narrative.
+It’s a remarkable mash-up of science, religion, noir, and humor, and while it’s not as compulsively readable as the Milkweed books, I definitely came away impressed by its challenging and inventive narrative.

 Something More Than Night is a triumph of inventive language and complex world-building.
 Like the Milkweed books, there’s something of a kitchen sink feel to the genre influences.
 The structure is pulp fiction mystery, but the setting is a restless blend of near-term futurism and religious science fantasy.
-This makes for a distinct and highly unusual tone to the book, which is only intensified by the playful narrative style.
-I can’t say I found this book easy reading; Bayliss’ chapters in particular, with their fusion of heavy noir slang, religious lore, and high physics, require a certain effort to decipher.
-There’s a lot of translating to be done, wrestling the plot from this affected language – which reminded me a little of Hannu Rajaniemi or Charles Stross in its wild, dense creativity.
+This makes for a distinct and highly unusual tone, which is only intensified by the playful narrative style.
+I can’t say I found it easy reading; Bayliss’ chapters in particular, with their fusion of heavy noir slang, religious lore, and high physics, require a certain effort to decipher.
+There’s a lot of translating to be done, wrestling the plot from this affected language, which reminded me a little of Hannu Rajaniemi or Charles Stross in its wild, dense creativity.
 But, like those two at their best, a satisfying plot ultimately resolves from the detail.
 It’s a tough read, then, but a rewarding one that left me anxious to see where the author goes next.